Mumumu4/furigana4epub/README.md

   -e EXTENSION, --extension EXTENSION
                         File extension to filter by(default:.epub) -r, --recursive       Search through subfolders
+  -d, --remove          remove furigana from epub file -b, --blod            Covert <ruby> dot to html <b> tag before adding
+                        furigana
-  -b, --blod              Covert <ruby> dot to html <b> tag before adding furigana -p, --rp              Do not add ruby <rp> tag to provide fall-back parentheses for browsers that do not support display of ruby annotations
+  -p, --rp              Do not add ruby <rp> tag to provide fall-back
+                        parentheses for browsers that do not support display of ruby annotations
-  -q, --quiet           Be quiet
 ```
-### Note for Kindle
+## A note for Kindle
 If you are using [Calibre](https://calibre-ebook.com) for ebook conversion, choose azw3(KF8) output format.\
 Calibre's mobi output format wouldn't support `<ruby>` tag.

+## Credits
+This script is inspired by [WebNovelCrawler](https://github.com/tongyuantongyu/WebNovelCrawler), [pinyin2epub](https://github.com/shotazc/pinyin2epub)  ,have some codes from them.